Using the Headline Reports

 The best way to display Number of Pupils is to group the Rows by Year Group and group the Columns by Subject, otherwise the number will appear on a separate row to the subject assessments.

 The assessment data for the report can be sorted into rows or columns using the Headers.
 The options for row and column headings are identical, and they are similar to the filter and group options elsewhere in Insight.
-Setting the headers like this:
+The Add headers menus allow you to add additional headers, such as Year Group.
+You can also use the small trash icon to remove any unwanted headers.

 Headline Report Table Headers

-Will give a Headline Report that looks like this:
+Will give a Headline Report that looks like this (with some added Highlighting options):

 Note that the sequence of the column headings matches the sequence in section 3: Assessment Year, Subject, Assessment Term.